 What is your story?

-I am originally from Memphis, TN.
-I was raised in a family of four, and I am the oldest of two kids.
+Born in Memphis, TN, raised in a traditional nuclear family of four, and the oldest of two kids.

-I majored in Sociology and Economics, became president of my sorority, and have helped launch a couple of charity and diversity organizations.
+Majored in Sociology and Economics, became president of my sorority, and launched a couple of businesses / charity organizations while on campus.

 How did you get into technology?